 - 1. Removal from consideration.
-Officers may request removal of their name from command consideration without prejudice under the following conditions; removal under these circumstances does not constitute a formal declination. - a.
-Prior to the convene date of the board, officers will submit their request for removal from consideration via email to the U.S. Army Human Resources Command (HRC) Command Management Branch: usarmy.knox.hrc.mbx.rpmd-omd-sab@mail.mil. - b.
-After the convene date of the board but prior to command slating, officers will submit their request for removal from consideration via email to the USARC G-1: usarmy.usarc.usarc-hq.mbx.ar-g1cmdboards@mail.mil.
+Officers may request removal of their name from command consideration without prejudice under the following conditions.
+Removal under these circumstances does not constitute a formal declination. - a.
+Prior to the convene date of the board, officers will opt-out or elect to not compete in accordance with the MILPER Message announcing the board. - b.
+After the convene date of the board but prior to command slating, officers will submit their request for removal from consideration via email to the USARC G-1: usarmy.usarc.usarchq.mbx.ar-g1cmdboards@army.mil.
 This action permanently removes the requesting officer from all OMLs for that CY. - c.
 Officers that request removal to forgo the Command Review Board (CRB) process are with prejudice.
 These officers are ineligible for future LTC and/or COL command assignment consideration. - 2.
 Officers slated for command by the COL or LTC Command Boards will assume command within the month of the position projected fill date as published on the slating memorandum or as approved by the MSC Commander.
 These officers must either accept, decline, or defer command in writing.
 Officers have the option to use a memorandum format or a DA Form 4187.
 Failure to accept, decline, or defer command in time amounts to a declination with prejudice. - a.
 AGR officers have 14 days from the date of the official release of the selection memorandum to accept, decline, or defer command.
 They must coordinate with assignment managers and the gaining command for their assignment report date or for submission of their declination or deferment as applicable. - b.
 Officers slated to fill TPU positions have 30 days from the date of the official release of the selection memorandum to accept, decline, or defer command.
 They must coordinate with their servicing personnel section and the gaining command on their reassignment to the position for which slated or for submission of their declination or deferment as applicable. - 3.
 Officers slated for command will not assume command prior to assignment to the slated position. - a.
 An officer cannot serve as a unit commander while on assignment or attachment with another unit. - b.
-An officer cannot serve as a TPU unit commander while on active duty orders with another unit, voluntary or involuntary.
+An officer cannot serve as a TPU unit commander while on active-duty orders with another unit, voluntary or involuntary. - c.
+An officer on voluntary active-duty orders (12301d) or active duty for operational support (ADOS) or contingency active duty for operational support (COADOS) when selected for command must be Released From Active Duty (REFRAD) in order to assume command on the given date.
+If the officer does not REFRAD, he or she must decline command.
+Failure to submit a declination of command amounts to a declination with prejudice.